Kaihalulu Beach, better known as Red Sand Beach, is a natural marvel forged by volcanoes and hidden away on Maui’s famous Road to Hana.

 - The hike to Red Sand Beach should only be attempted by experienced, able-bodied hikers.
 No children or individuals with mobility or balance issues should attempt this hike.

 - Wear proper shoes.
-Slip and falls are the primary cause of injury on the Kaihalulu trail.
+Slips and falls are the primary cause of injury on the Kaihalulu trail.

 - All beaches in Hawaii are public beaches.
 Contrary to what you may read, private property cannot prevent access to any beach in the state by law.